By Matt May

 The old town area of Albufeira is more sedate than the Strip, and the narrow streets and picturesque plaza offer an insight into how the town was before the days of the tourist shops, bars and restaurants.
 The old town has all manner of tourist shops, bars and restaurants to absorb your holiday money.
 The picturesque main square at the centre of the old town is a sedate place to enjoy an afternoon coffee or local Portuguese beer in the sun.

-Carvoeiro is one of the more "up-market" resorts of the Algarve, and provides a quiet base for a holiday which makes it especially popular with families.
+Carvoeiro is one of the more "up-market" resorts of the Algarve providing a quiet base for a holiday which makes it especially popular with families.
 Located in the western Algarve, Carvoeiro is an attractive white-washed town built on a hill above a single, picturesque sandy beach.

 For families, Carvoeiro is home to the Zoo Marine Theme Park which will keep the kids entertained for a day.
 There is discounted entry to the park during the spring and autumn.